 Being distributed across several servers allows the data table to be much larger.
 A distributed data table can have its performance boosted at any time, simply by adding more servers to handle more transactions or reply to more queries.
 A database – one or more data tables, serving related functions on overlapping data – can now run on a flexibly sized array of machines, on-premises or in the cloud.

 As these capabilities have added, the exciting possibility of intermixing OLTP and OLAP capabilities in a single database has come to fruition.
 The database software that makes this possible was named hybrid transaction and analytics processing (HTAP) by Gartner in 2013.
+In 2014, the first version of SingleStoreDB's HTAP product was made available.

 This capability is so new that it has many names, including hybrid operational analytics processing (HOAP) and translytical databases (which combine trans_actions and ana_lytical functions).
 HTAP, HOAP, and translytical databases are also described as performing operational analytics – “analytics with an SLA,” or analytics that have to deliver near-real-time responsiveness.
 Gartner has also come up with augmented transaction processing (ATP), which describes a subset of HTAP workloads that include operational AI and machine learning.